Bangued: American period

-When the Americans colonized the country and established the civil government, the town's name was modified to "Bangued".
+When the Americans colonized the country and established the civil government.

-World War II
+World War II and Japanese occupation period

-On March 10, 1945, at 3:00 P.M., some American planes guided by Filipinos dropped incendiary bombs on the capitol, the catholic church and adjoining buildings.
+On March 10, 1945, at 3:00 P.M., American planes guided by Filipinos dropped incendiary bombs on the capitol, the Catholic Church and adjoining buildings.
 On subsequent days the whole town was bombed.
-Whoever the bombers saw, they machine-gunned and the whole town as in flames and ruins.
+Whoever the bombers saw, they shot with machine-guns and the whole town was in flames and ruins.
 Many were burned and whoever could escape fled to the barrios.

-Cityhood

-Cityhood for Bangued is being given a push in the 16th Congress.
-Abra Representative Ma.
-Jocelyn Bernos filed a resolution seeking congressional nod for the capital town's cityhood.